tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 be obtained from corrupted files.

 Logged secret values are not annotated with the cipher suite or other connection parameters.
-A record of the TLS handshake might therefore be needed to use the logged secrets.
+Therefore, a record of the TLS handshake might be needed to use the logged secrets.